-Warm, cosy interiors like this one are what make the Pawnee log cabin kit so special.
+Warm, cosy interiors like this one are what make Pawnee log cabin kits and packages so special.

 Built for the tiny home enthusiast, this adorable cabin measures 414 square feet and comprises two-floor, both of which have been cleverly designed to make maximum use of the space.